hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter1.md

 - A `database-management system` (DBMS) consists of a collection of interrelated data and a collection of programs to access that data.
 The data describe one particular enterprise.
 - The primary goal of a DBMS is to provide an environment that is both convenient and efficient for people to use in retrieving and storing information.
 - Database systems are ubiquitous today, and most people interact, either directly or indirectly, with databases many times every day.
 - Database systems are designed to store large bodies of information.
-The management of data involves both the difinition of structures for the storage of information and the provision of mechanisms for the manipulation of information.
+The management of data involves both the definition of structures for the storage of information and the provision of mechanisms for the manipulation of information.
 In addition, the database system must provide for the safety of the information stored, in the face of system crashes or attempts at unauthorized access.
 If data are to be shared among several users, the system must avoid possible anomalous results.
 - A major purpose of a database system is to provide users with an abstract view of the data.
 This is, the system hides certain details of how the data are stored and maintained.
 - Underlying the structure of a database is the `data model`: a collection of conceptual tools for describing data, data relationships, data semantics, and data constraints.
 - The relational data model is the most widely deployed model for storing data in databases.
-Other data models are the object-oriented model, the object relational model, and semistructured data models.
+Other data models are the object-oriented model, the object-relational model, and semistructured data models.
-- A `data-minipulation language (DML)` is a language that enable users to access or manipulate data.
+- A `data manipulation language (DML)` is a language that enables users to access or manipulate data.
 Nonprocedural DMLs, which require a user to specify only what data are needed, without specifying exactly how to get those data, are widely used today.
 - A `data-definition language (DDL)` is a language for specifying the database schema and as well as other properties of the data.
-- Database design mainly involves teh design of the database schema.
+- Database design mainly involves the design of the database schema.
 The entity-relationship (E-R) data model is a widely used data model for database design.
 It provides a convenient graphical representation to view data, relationships, and constraints.
 - A database system has several subsystems:
-  - The `storage manager` subsystem provides the interface between the low level data stored in the database and the application programs and queries submitted to the system.
+  - The `storage manager` subsystem provides the interface between the low-level data stored in the database and the application programs and queries submitted to the system.
   - The `query processor` subsystem compiles and executes DDL and DML statements.
 - `Transaction management` ensures that the database remains in a consistent(correct) state despite system failures.
 The transaction manager ensures that concurrent transaction executions proceed without conflicting.
 - The architecture of a database system is greatly influenced by the underlying computer system on which the database system runs.
 Database systems can be centralized, or client-server, where one server machine executes work on behalf of multiple client machines.
 Database systems can also be designed to exploit parallel computer architectures.
 Distributed databases span multiple geographically separated machines.
 - Database applications are typically broken up into a front-end part that runs at client machines and a part that runs at the back end.
 In two-tier architectures, the front end directly communicates with a database running at the back end.
 In three-tier architectures, the back end part is itself broken up into an application server and a database server.
-- Knowledge-discovery techniques attemp to discover automatically statistical rules and patterns from data.
-The field of `data miniing` combines knowledgediscovery techniques that enable them to be used on extermely large databases.
+- Knowledge-discovery techniques attempt to discover automatically statistical rules and patterns from data.
+The field of `data mining` combines knowledge discovery techniques that enable them to be used on extremely large databases.
 - There are four different types of database-system users, differentiated by the way they expect to interact with the system.
 Different types of user interfaces have been designed for the different types of users.